John-Ling/johnling.me/posts/My-System-in-Depth/content.md

 **Code Editor**: I primarily use VSCode since it was what I started with and for writing Python, C/C++ or Javascript it does that job just fine.
 Since I also use Windows, I like its cross-platform nature compared to a terminal editor like NeoVim.

-**Audio**: I use Pipewire for my audio.
+**Audio**: Like many Hyprland users, I use Pipewire for my audio.
 However since Hyprland doesn't really have an indicator for changing or muting the audio so I compiled this application called [SwayOSD](https://github.com/ErikReider/SwayOSD) which will display a small UI when the volume changes.
 I made some small amendments to the CSS file to change the colours.

 **Notetaking**: I use Obsidian for my notetaking since I like making notes in something close to plaintext.
 I'm not kidding when I say that for nearly 4 years, I used Windows notepad for my notes and used MS Paint to draw diagrams.